-However, the address on the return shipping label wasn’t for a legitimate Best Buy location; it was for a residential street address in the Philadelphia area — likely the home of reshipping mule who doesn’t even know that their new work-from-home job is part of a criminal front.
+However, the address on the return shipping label wasn’t for a legitimate Best Buy location; it was for a residential street address in the Philadelphia area — likely the home of re-shipping mule who doesn’t even suspect that their new work-from-home job is part of a criminal front.

-So the m.o. of the criminals is this: They will order expensive electronics on a stolen credit card and have the purchases shipped to the home of the legitimate credit card holder.
-The criminals are hoping the card holder will become preoccupied with disputing the purchase with their bank.
+So the m.o. of the criminals is this: They order expensive electronics on a stolen credit card and have the purchases shipped to the home of the legitimate credit card holder.
+The criminals expect that the card holder will become preoccupied with disputing the purchase with their bank.

-That’s when the crooks strike a second time by sending a return label and package in which the item is supposedly to be shipped back to the retailer.
+That’s when the crooks strike a second time by sending a return label and package in which the item is supposed to be shipped back to the retailer.